Technologicat/extrafeathers/README.md

 With this integration by parts, there is no need to spatially differentiate `ε`.
 All terms are integrable across element boundaries even when `u` is represented by C0-continuous elements.
 The SLS model can be treated similarly.

 In practice, though, it was observed that it is better for numerical stability to project `symm ∇u` and `symm ∇v` into a C0-continuous space before using the data in the constitutive equation.
-Since the projected fields are once differentiable, this allows us to actually integrate by parts in only "half" of the `(a·∇)ε` term, enabling the use of the numerically more stable skew-symmetric advection discretization.
+Since the projected fields are once differentiable, this allows us to actually integrate by parts in only "half" of the `(a·∇)ε` term, enabling the use of the numerically more stable skew-symmetric representation for the weak form of the advection operator.
+See the functions `advw` and `advs` in module [`extrafeathers.pdes.numutil`](extrafeathers/pdes/numutil.py).

 The stress tensor is then used in the straightforward Eulerian representation of the momentum balance:
 ```